Non-proliferation, arms control, and disarmament efforts

 - the Comprehensive Nuclear-Test-Ban Treaty (CTBT)

-All decisions made in the CD are taken by consensus, a rule which has resulted in a prolonged deadlock - CD members have not agreed on a program of work since 1998.
+All decisions made in the CD are taken by consensus, a rule which has resulted in a prolonged deadlock - CD members have not agreed on a Program of Work since 1998.

-Since the 1990’s, Canada’s priority in the CD has been the negotiation of a Fissile Material Cut-Off Treaty (FMCT).
-However, the protracted deadlock on a Program of Work has prevented progress.
-As a result, Canada advocates for CD reform, including options to prevent abuse of the consensus rule, and the inclusion of women and youth.
+Since the 1990’s, Canada’s priority in the CD has been the negotiation of a treaty banning fissile materials for nuclear weapons.
+However, the protracted CD deadlock has prevented progress.
+To help advance negotiations, Canada advocates for CD reform, including options to prevent abuse of the consensus rule.
+Canada also advocates for the inclusion of women and youth in all disarmament processes and negotiations.

 First Committee